The Royal Family Tree 1399–1461

 This PowerPoint therefore performs the same function, if a little more economically.
 It provides a sequence of 5 screens which gradually build up the royal family tree.

-This can be used in conjunction with pages 38-9 of my book The Wars of the Roses.
+This can be used in conjunction with pages 38-9 of my book.

 Page 39 provides a point by point explanation of the significant elements on the tree.

 The family tree is provided as both a PowerPoint and as aPDF:

 A quick run-down of the sequence of screens:

 Screen 1 – Edward III and 4 of his sons with the crown passing to Richard II after Edward III.
 I know Edward had more off-spring but I’ve only included the most relevant ones.
 (The Duke of Buckingham who may have believed he had a claim in the 1480s was descended from the 5th son who’s not on this screen).